South from Granada (film): Production

 The film was inspired by Gerald Brenan's biography The Interior Castle by Jonathan Gathorne-Hardy, who also collaborated in the screenplay.

 Colomo was inspired to make the film after seeing the character of Brenan appear in the 1995 film Carrington, about Dora Carrington.
 In that film, Carrington was played by Emma Thompson, and Brenan, by Samuel West.

 The film was produced by Fernando Colomo PC and Sogecine, with the participation of TeleMadrid, Antena 3, and Canal+.

 Matthew Goode did not know who Brenan was upon taking the role, since Brenan is more familiar to the Spanish than the English.
 Goode did not speak Spanish, but read Brenan's biography and learned to imitate the phonetic sounds of Spanish.

 Release

 Distributed by Warner Sogefilms, the film was theatrically released in Spain on 10 January 2003.

+Reception

-Critical reception
+Critical response

 Jonathan Holland of Variety deemed the film to be "a lightweight but breezily effective" and "always enjoyable" film while pointing out "its lack of seriousness".